 Take the Tinker website as a good example of a clean and functional design:

 The product search page consists of a simple and intuitive search that lets the user find the desired product by matching different parameters.
 When on hover, it provides both the cost and the option to add the desired article to the cart.
 Clicking on any product will open a different page that contains a thorough description.
 Everything stands on a white background that deepens the website’s clean experience.

-We usually hear that less is more and, most of the times, that’s the best way to achieve the desired ends.
-However, sometimes it seems as there’s a blank space that no one notices until it’s filled with a different style.
+We usually hear that less is more and, most of the time, that’s the best way to achieve the desired ends.
+However, sometimes it seems as if there's a blank space that no one notices until it’s filled with a different style.